One-day, face-to-face course.

-The purpose of this course is to equip workers in the disability and community sectors to work effectively with parents with cognitive disability by providing support to reduce the disadvantage experienced in care and protection proceedings.
+The purpose of this course was to equip workers in the disability and community sectors to work effectively with parents with cognitive disability by providing support to reduce the disadvantage experienced in care and protection proceedings.

 Outcomes from the workshop